shettysach/shettysach.github.io/markdown/01_projects.md

 /_/ /___/_/|_/_/  /_/_/  \____/____/___/\____/
 </pre>

-- Terminal style portfolio website, built using the Leptos framework, for Rust WASM.
+- Terminal style portfolio website, built using the Leptos framework, for Rust WASM
-- Customizable and configurable using JSON.
+- Customizable and configurable using JSON
 - Work in progress

 ### Languages: